OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

   4. **RStudio**

   > ![](./fig/overview_requirements_1.png)

+The Tailored Assessment Repository and `ohicore` are stored and managed with all the above software systems.
+Here is a quick introduction to the software and how they work together.

 ### GitHub and git

 GitHub has an online interface and a desktop application for the version-control software called ** git**, where your project repository and any changes done to it are kept and recorded.
 It is an open-source development platform that enables easy collaboration and versioning, which means that all saved versions are archived and attributed to each user.
 It can be accessed remotely by all members of your team and enables team members to synchronize their work together.
 Because all versions are saved, you can return to previous work and also compare different points in history to track how changes you make affect the output scores.

 To allow multiple users to work on the same repository at the same time, there are steps involved to 'check in' your modifications so they can merge with the work of others without problems.
 GitHub has specific words for each of these steps.
-You first **clone** an online repository to your local machine.
-After making modifications, you will **commit** these changes with a description before being able to sync back to the online repository. **Synching** involves both **pulling** any updates from the online repository before **pushing** committed changes back to the server.

 **GitHub Vocabulary:**

-  * **clone** ~ download to your computer from online version with synching capabilities enabled
+* **clone** ~ download an online repository to your computer to your local machine with synching capabilities enabled
-* **commit** ~ message associated with your changes at a point in time
+* **commit** ~ message associated with your changes at a point in time, before being able to sync back to the online repository
-* **pull** ~ sync a repo on your computer with online version
+* **pull** ~ pull changes from an online repository to your computer
-* **push** ~ sync the online repo with your version, only possible after committing
+* **push** ~ push committed changes back to the online repository with your version, only possible after committing
 * **sync** = pull + commit + push

 > TIP: While you can edit files in the online GitHub repository, we do not recommend this.
 It is good practice to track changes through commits and syncing.